 Prior to filing for bankruptcy, research which assets will remain exempt from creditors.
 The Bankruptcy Code includes a list of the types of assets that are exempt from the bankruptcy process.
 Be sure that you study this list.
 Make yourself aware of any assets you have that could be seized.
 If you fail to go over this list, you may be unpleasantly surprised sometime down the road if any of your most valued items are seized.

-You need to educate yourself on the differences between Chapter 7 and Chapter 13.
-Under Chapter 7 type bankruptcy, all debts are forgiven.
-You will be removed from any contracts you have with your creditors.
+Know the differences between Chapter 7 and Chapter 13 bankruptcy.
+If you file using Chapter 7 bankruptcy, you will get all your debts eliminated.
+All happenings with creditors will disappear.
 Bankruptcy under the rules of Chapter 13, on the other hand, require you to work out a payment arrangement to pay back the agreed upon amounts.
-You need to be aware of the pros and cons of each type of bankruptcy so you can correctly select the best choice for your situation.
+It’s crucial that you know the differences between all of the various kinds of bankruptcies so that you may choose the best option for your situation.

 Make sure you know how to differentiate between Chapter 13 and Chapter 7.
 There is a wealth of information online about each type of bankruptcy and their respective pluses and minuses.
 Do not hesitate to have your lawyer explain any details that seem difficult to grasp.
 This will help ensure you make the right choice when filing.

 Remember to only file for bankruptcy if you need to.
 It might be possible to consolidate some of your debt instead.
 The bankruptcy process takes forever to finish and is very nerve-wracking.
 Credit will be much harder for you to come by after you file for bankruptcy.
 Therefore, before you file for bankruptcy you need to consider all of your alternatives.